hiddengearz/Chrome-Plugin-Scanner/README.md

--T #, -timeout # how long to spend on scanning each pc before ending the scan -f [file], -file [file] the location of the file containing all of the systems -o [file], -output [file] file location/name, defaults is results.csv
+-T #, -timeout # how long to spend on scanning each pc before ending the scan -f [file], -file [file] the location of the file containing all of the systems -o [file], -output [file] file location/name, defaults is results.csv -v, will provide more information on the scan while it\'s running -h, -help will provide help information
 ```

 # Example